 We frequently receive questions about domestic violence charges under Florida law.
 In an effort to help you obtain as much information needed as possible, we have compiled those that we think are the most commonly asked questions.
 So please feel free to visit our Domestic Violence Frequently Asked Questions page to find more information on this subject or contact us directly.

-DO NOT take a charge of domestic violence lightly.
-If you or someone you care about has been charged with domestic violence in Orlando, Central Florida or anywhere in Florida, call domestic violence defense attorney Jack Kaleita today!
+DO NOT take a these charges lightly.
+If you or someone you care about has been charged with domestic violence in Orlando, Longwood or anywhere in Central Florida, defense attorney Jack Kaleita can help!
+As a former senior prosecutor, Jack is thoroughly familiar with how criminal cases are handled by the government.
+Use this knowledge to your advantage and contact us today!
 We have made every effort to be available when you need us the most.
 You may call us at (407) 831-7800 or Toll Free at (866) 422-7934.
 You may also fill out the online form provided at the top of this page or send us an email at email@example.com, and we will get back to you shortly.

 - Consequences of Having a Domestic Violence Injunction Filed Against You